WebView

 #

-Go back in the history of the webview, if can_go_back()
+Goes back in the history of the webview, if can_go_back() is True.

 Note